dsestero/jboss/README.markdown

 Defaults to `dev`.

 ###`jboss::instance_7::lib::postgresql::install`
-Utility define to copy to a specified JBoss-7 instance lib folder the PostgreSQL driver jar and to configure the driver in the application server by executing a jboss-cli script.
+Utility define to copy to a specified JBoss-7 instance module folder the PostgreSQL driver jar and to configure the driver in the application server by executing a jboss-cli script.

 ####Parameters